vdespa/automation-with-postman-course/course-notes.md

 ### Lesson 11 - JavaScript basics - Variable scopes

 - variables defined within a block statement are available only to code within that block
-- variables defined outside of a block statement are in the global scope can can be accessed from anywhere
+- variables defined outside of a block statement are in the global scope can be accessed from anywhere

 #### 📚 Resources